lbke/mcp-use-doom/README.md

 - The CSS version does render weirdly (I mean, it's DOOM in CSS in the first place, I didn't expect it to work perfectly)
 - The [WASM version](https://github.com/cloudflare/doom-wasm) DOES work!

+The project includes [freedoom1.wad](https://freedoom.github.io/downloads.html), which is a free and open-source alternative to the original Doom shareware.

-**Important:** this project requires the "doom1.wad" file to be present at the exact location `public/doom-wasm/doom1.wad`.
+If you want the real Doom, this project requires the "doom1.wad" file to be present at the exact location `public/doom-wasm/doom1.wad`.
 The .wad file is shareware and cannot be distributed.
 You need to obtain the file by buying classic Doom on Steam or GoG.

-As a replacement, it includes [freedoom1.wad](https://freedoom.github.io/downloads.html) which is a free and open-source alternative to the original Doom shareware.
+🇫🇷 Situé en France ?
+Retrouvez ma formation [« Créer une application MCP pour l'IA agentique »](https://www.lbke.fr/formations/ia/mcp) pour les développeurs et développeuses web.

 ## mcp-use